 An overview of the basic sound-system of the French language, with particular attention to areas which cause the greatest difficulty to Anglophones learning French.
 Among these are the many sources of variation in French pronunciation, within the speech of single individuals as well as between regional and national varieties.
 Particular attention is given to the speech varieties in Quebec and Acadie.
 This course is taught in French.
-Note: Students who have received credit for FREN/LING 3370, FRE/LIN 381 or 382 may not take this course for credit.
+Note: Students who have received credit for FREN/LING 3370 may not take this course for credit.
 (Also listed as FREN 3371)